Cannot read Jamfile without .jam suffix

 About the naming, I agree that "jamplus" isn't ideal.
 On the other hand, since the project is named like that, the executable should probably be named in the same way.
 I miss some docs highlighting the differences to the base Jam.

-#3 Updated by Joshua Jensen over 7 years ago
+#3 Updated by Joshua Jensen almost 8 years ago

 If I understand you correctly, you are attempting to generate Visual Studio projects from the original Perforce Jambase?
 That won't work out of box.
 I can show you how you might achieve that, but since the Perforce Jambase is broken in many places, I've not given it much heed in years.